MiliAnand/VSDsky130_openLane/README.md

 We observe that slack has been significantly reduced.

-Then we floorplan and placement.
-And invoke the Magic tool.
+Then we floorplan and placement and invoke the Magic tool.

 #### Layout